yuankraj/90DaysOfDevOps/2026/day-01/learning-plan.md

 Practice through hands-on labs and projects, not just theory.

-Track progress publicly through #90DaysOfDevOps posts on LinkedIn.

-Review weekly progress and adjust the learning plan if needed.

 Final Goal

 By the end of these 90 days, I aim to build real DevOps projects, understand cloud infrastructure, and be confident deploying production-ready applications using modern DevOps tools.